ABLE Center for Black Culture

-The ABLE Center for Black Culture, located at 168 West Tompkins Street, promotes cultural, economic and social awareness of the Afro-centric, African and African American community.
-The ABLE Center is directed by the Center for Intercultural Life, and through this direction the center is able to organize cultural and diversity related events, workshops, and meetings.
+The ABLE Center for Black Culture is located at 168 West Tompkins Street.
+Its main goal is to promote cultural, economic, and social awareness of the Afro-centric, African, and African American community.
+The ABLE Center, under the direction of the Center for Intercultural Life, organizes cultural and diversity-related events, workshops, and meetings.

 Knox College students living in the ABLE Center act as house monitors and assist the Center for Intercultural Life with organizing events throughout the year.
-Aside from being the primary space for the Allied Blacks for Liberty and Equality (ABLE) organization events, the ABLE Center is open to the entire Knox community.
+The ABLE Center is open to the entire Knox community and is the primary space for Allied Blacks for Liberty and Equality (ABLE) events.

-The ABLE Center is a thriving hub for social gatherings, meetings and study areas, containing the following:
+The ABLE Center is a thriving hub for social gatherings, meetings, and study groups.
+It contains the following:

 - A conference room, used for Black Studies classes and meetings